(From the UAF Statute)

 - The Executive Committee, at the request of at least 3/4 of the total number of UAF members, convenes an extraordinary Congress at any time.

-- The Executive Committee is obliged to convene an extraordinary Congress, if not less than 3/4 of the total number of UAF members, represented by their governing bodies, have provided written decisions (minutes or extracts from them) with the said proposal.
-If such a request by the UAF members to convene an extraordinary Congress is not fulfilled, these members have the right to convene an extraordinary Congress themselves.
+- The Executive Committee is obliged to convene an extraordinary Congress if at least 3/4 of the total number of UAF members, represented by their governing bodies, have submitted written decisions (minutes or extracts from them) with the specified proposal.
+If such a requirement of the UAF members to convene an extraordinary Congress is not met, these members have the right to convene an extraordinary Congress themselves.

-- The proposal to hold an extraordinary Congress must include the issue of its agenda.
+- The proposal to hold an extraordinary Congress must contain the issues of its agenda.

 - Extraordinary Congress shall be held no later than sixty days after the date of receipt by the UAF Administration of the duly completed proposals specified in paragraphs 2 and 3 of this Article.